Introduction To Secondary Containment Requirements:

 - How many containers will be loaded on the system?

 - Portable containment systems range from accommodating four 5-gallon pails to one 55-gallon drum to whole-room containment systems for drums.
 Make sure when dealing with flammable products and the larger containment systems that your local fire codes are met.
 There are restrictions for quantities of flammable products that can be stored in one area depending on the class of the flammable product.

 - Are any of the products being stored considered flammable?

-- Special provisions need to be taken into account, such as grounding and bonding and the amount of flammable product being stored in one area.
+- Special provisions need to be taken into accounts, such as grounding and bonding and the number of flammable products being stored in one area.
 Check into local codes for these specifications.